SciMed/style-guide/README.md

 * Use JS classes and encapsulation (e.g., IIFE or Object Literal notation) wherever possible.
   * [Class example](samples/js/class.md)
   * [Encapsulation example](samples/js/encapsulation.md)
-* Prefer a JavaScript framework over vanilla JavaScript.
-  * This means don't roll your own custom event library or other things that exist out there, but do make sure the company is on board with any new libraries that are used before including them in a project.
 * Separate responsibilities of vanilla JavaScript into separate entities.
 * CoffeeScript file extensions should not include `.js` where possible.
 Prefer `foo.coffee` to `foo.js.coffee.`
-* For ternary operations in CoffeeScript, prefer `if foo then bar else baz` (the `? :` syntax has surprising behavior).
+* For ternary operations in CoffeeScript, prefer `if foo then bar else baz`.
-* In applications that are not using ReactJS, prefer JS templating libraries (Handlebars, Mustache) to rolling your own over-complicated JS.

 ## React
 Use React when building complex, stateful UIs.

 ### Technology Stack
+* In addition to the above suggestions:
   * Use Redux when using React if building something stateful or at least moderately complex.
-* Use ES6.
-* Use Babel to transpile ES6.
-* Use WebPack to build JS artifacts.
-* Use yarn for dependency management.
   * Use ImmutableJS for the state tree.

 ### Redux
 * Use selectors to read the state tree.